GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Motivational Example

 What follows is a motivating example to demonstrate the importance of reliability in our proposed pipeline.
 To do this, we design a simple ``reverse test'' using Unified Medical Language System (UMLS; ~\citealt{UMLS}) triples.
 First, we sample a ground-truth triple from UMLS: $\langle$\texttt{chronic kidney disease}, \texttt{has\_finding\_site}, \texttt{kidney structure}$\rangle$ [SNOMED CT United States Edition vocabulary in UMLS lists kidney structure as the only finding site for chronic kidney disease (CKD)].
 Next, we manually create a sequence that implies a weak connection between CKD and cerebellar gray matter abnormalities (so that it is appropriate for the \texttt{associated\_with} relation, i.e., $\langle$\texttt{chronic kidney disease}, \texttt{associated\_with}, \texttt{cerebellar gray matter}$\rangle$ would be an ontologically appropriate triple).
 We craft this sequence so that it reflects recent medical studies on brain imaging in patients with CKD ~\cite{xiao2024brain}, which show indirect abnormalities in the cerebellar gray matter.
 Even with this indirect correlation, the logical triple should remain $\langle$\texttt{chronic kidney disease}, \texttt{has\_finding\_site}, \texttt{kidney structure}$\rangle$, as found in UMLS.

 Next, we prompt strong general-purpose LLMs (Gemini 2.5 Pro, Claude Sonnet 4.5, GPT-5, and Grok 4) to infer the triple from the sentence.
+Among all these LLMs, only Claude Sonnet 4.5 was able to give the correct tail.
+We present the Gemini 2.5 Pro response below, and place Claude Sonnet 4.5, GPT-5, and Grok 4 responses in Appendix \ref{app:extended_LLM}.
 Despite fluent rationales, these models frequently hallucinate relations or return ontologically invalid outputs, yielding triples that are non-factual or misaligned with UMLS constraints.
 Their outputs seem to show spurious correlations instead of semantic connections.
 In contrast, our \ours model, trained as detailed in the following sections, recovers the correct UMLS triple from the same sentence.
 This example underscores that adhering to biomedical ontologies matters: Terms like “gray matter” should be used with an \texttt{associated\_with} relation rather than being miscast with \texttt{finding\_site}; structure-aware training is essential for preventing such errors.
 This is only possible with the proposed \ours pipeline.